4. Foltigo’s Future Value Generation Framework

 - Option Portfolio.
 What initiatives, projects, and ideas will increase strategic agility in your drive toward your future value proposition?

-As with trait models in Chapter 10, applying many different framework models lightly and quickly to your foresight problem will bring many new insights, and help you clarify your foresight options.
+As with trait models in Chapter 2, applying many different framework models lightly and quickly to your foresight problem will bring many new insights, and help you clarify your foresight options.
 For a few more foresight curriculum and practice frameworks, see FERN’s Foresight Definitions and Frameworks page.
-For a larger list, see the foresight methods books listed in Chapters 10 (Methods) and 14 (Resources).
+For a larger list, see the foresight methods books listed at the end of Chapter 6 (Methods and Frameworks) and in Appendix 3 (Resources).